dafny-lang/dafny/docs/DafnyRef/Types.md

 # 5. Types {#sec-types}

-A Dafny type is a (possibly-empty) set of values or heap data-structures, together with allowed operations on those values..
+A Dafny type is a (possibly-empty) set of values or heap data-structures, together with allowed operations on those values.
 Types are classified as mutable reference types or immutable value types, depending on whether their values are stored in the heap or are (mathematical) values independent of the heap..